open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-18-video-findabledata.md

 banner : "img/newidea.png"
 ---

+Inside the eeFDM project, we are to produce videos for the promotion of RDM and open data toward researchers.
+Here is our first output, we are hoping for your feedback before producing the final tone.
+(So far, I have been doing the voiceover and we did not put any work in finding good music.)

-The video is available on Figshare, the tone is not the definitive one, we would love to get your feedback.
-Would you use it on your webpage and in your talks, if not, why ?
-Please comment below  via github issues, or email.
+The video is available on Figshare (https://doi.org/10.6084/m9.figshare.7163396.v2), the tone is not the definitive one.

+*For RDM enthusiasts: Would you use it on your webpage and in your talks, if not, why ?
+Please comment below  via github issues, or email.*

 <iframe src="https://widgets.figshare.com/articles/7163396/embed?show_title=1" width="568" height="426" frameborder="0"></iframe>

-##Text:
+# Text

+### Generic:

 We did - waste time during data analysis